Dloft1991/Crash-Game/README.md

-# Crash-game
+# Clicky Crash-game

-The Clicky Game is a challenge game to test your memory.
+The Clicky Crash Game is a challenge game to test your memory.
 If you can remember which tiles you have previously clicked and not click any of the tiles more than once, you can be a winner.

 This game was created using React.
 About React: https://reactjs.org/